ML in medicine

 The Big Data and Genomics Lab at UCLA is led by Eran Halperin.
 Our lab is affiliated with the Computer Science Department in the School of Engineering and the Departments of Human Genetics, Computational Medicine, and the Department of Anesthesiology in the School of Medicine.
 Students are welcome to join our lab through the following graduate programs: Bioinoformatics, Computer Science, Biomath, and MD-PhD.

 Our lab aims to improve our understanding and treatment of human disease by the analysis of big data collected in relation to the diseases.
-In recent years our main focus was on the analysis of different types of genomic data, including genetics, methylation, RNA expression, single-cell and single-nucleus RNA, and microbiome data.
-Another major effort in the lab is the development of predictive methods for clinical outcomes using a combination of genomics data and clinical data available by the UCLA hospital and by other collaborators.
+We have been developing computational methods for many types of genomic data, including genetics, methylation, RNA expression, single-cell and single-nucleus RNA, and microbiome data, as well as medical data including medical images, electronic health records, and physiological waveforms.

 The methodology we apply and develop involves a combination of machine learning, optimization algorithms, combinatorial optimization, and Bayesian statistics.
 In particular, our lab is currently focusing on the development of methods in the following domains: